senofi/canarie-hyperledger-fabric/README.md

 ## How to Use the Application

-Open 3 browser tabs and use the credentials for the web apps: user/pass
+Open a browser and go to http://localhost where are the links to the applications' landing pages.

-- http://localhost:8080/genh - create a case as a hospital representative
-- http://localhost:8080/nova - investigate a case as a pharma processor
-- http://localhost:8080/regulator - see the status as regulator
+To login to the regulator, nova and general hospital applications user the follwoing credenatials: `user/pass`

-To view the blockchain transactions follow the URL below:
+To view the blockchain transactions click on the blockchain explorer link on the landing page.
-- http://localhost:8080/explorer - HLF blockcahin explorer (credentials: admin/adminpw)
+- http://localhost/explorer - HLF blockcahin explorer (credentials: `admin/adminpw`)

 # License